 - Protecting the wheelchair frame from damage

-Flexion tends to break up extensor tone, and so the knees are often flexed and strapped to the footplates to maintain that flexion.
+Flexion tends to break up extensor tone, and so the knees are often flexed and strapped to the footplates to maintain that position.
 However, many clients will continue to extend against this static solution.
 Dynamic components allow knee extension, absorb and diffuse force, and then facilitate a return to a starting position.
-This can break up extension more effectively and may be better tolerated by the client.
+This can break up extension more effectively and may be better tolerated by the client than a static solution.

 Challenges With Static Footrests

 Significant forces can lead to pain and even injury of the lower extremity joints, particularly the knees and ankles.
-One client I know ruptured both patellar tendons extending in his static seating system and wheelchair.
+One client I work with ruptured both patellar tendons extending in his static seating system and wheelchair.
 He now uses dynamic footrests and his knees are no longer red and swollen.

 Significant forces can also lead to the footplates being “pushed” out of alignment and even cause damage to the footrest hanger assembly.
-Dynamic components diffuse this force, protecting the frame from damage.
+Dynamic components diffuse this force, maintaining component alignment and protecting the frame from damage.

-So, movement at the knee can meet these 3 goals, as well as others.
+Allowing movement at the legs can meet these 3 goals, as well as others.
 Dynamic Footrests can be placed on most manual and power wheelchair frames.

 Practical, succinct and helpful tips for wheelchair seating & positioning practitioners.
 Thanks Michelle!